HomeFront Celebrates Over 25 Years of Service

 We know we will continue to have compassionate individuals and caring businesses, congregations, schools and organizations working with us who will continue to see the benefit of helping those around us who are less fortunate.
-The following milestones from the last 25 years make us grateful—and encouraged as we look forward to the next 25:
+The following milestones from our years of service make us grateful—and encouraged as we look forward to the next 25:

 Connie Mercer and volunteers organize around her kitchen table to deliver food to homeless families in Route 1 motels.

 Our wonderful after-school program, Joy, Hopes and Dreams, began to enrich children’s lives and to mitigate negative developmental effects on children living in motels.

 Our name was formally changed from the Exchange Club to HomeFront.
 The first Board of Directors was formed.